Gross Misconduct | 5 examples every employer should know

 • Aggressive or intimidating behaviour;

-• Threats of violence; or
+• Threats of violence; and

-• Dangerous horseplay
+• Dangerous horseplay.

-3. Breach of health and safety rules
+Breaches of health and safety rules

 Some typical examples could include: